Day cares are reopening. But they can only serve small groups and fear for their survival.

 Child-care center owners say the change in subsidy payments will help some facilities and hurt others.

-Jubilee Jumpstart in Adams Morgan is operating at around half-capacity this fall.
-Sixty-five percent of its children received subsidies before the pandemic, according to Barbra Brooks-Gumes, the center’s director of program operations.
+Jubilee Jumpstart in Adams Morgan is operating at about half-capacity this fall.
+Sixty-five percent of its children received subsidies before the pandemic, according to Barbara Brooks-Gumes, the center’s director of program operations.
 But since March, many affluent families have found nannies or left the city as they work remotely.
 She said some of her clients — including at least two parents who work at hotels — are still furloughed and do not need day-care slots.

 Brooks-Gumes said she expects around 85 percent of her families to receive subsidies this academic year.
 The change in subsidy payments will allow Jubilee Jumpstart to enroll these children and receive money for them in November.

-But Tameenah Adams, chief executive of Happy Faces Early Learning Center in Northeast Washington, said she expects to lose 25 percent of her revenue because of the change in subsidy payments.
+But Tameenah Adams, chief executive of Happy Faces Early Learning Academy in Northeast Washington, said she expects to lose 25 percent of her revenue because of the change in subsidy payments.
 She typically has a capacity of 141 students at any time, with 90 percent of them qualifying for subsidies.
-But under the city’s health guidelines, day cares can only have 10 people per room, or eight children and two adults.
+But under the city’s health guidelines, day cares can have only 10 people per room, or eight children and two adults.

-So she has a capacity of 64 students, though is constructing room dividers to increase capacity to 88 children.
+So she has a capacity of 64 students, although she is constructing room dividers to increase capacity to 88 children.

 Since March, she has received payments for the more than 120 children receiving subsidies she enrolled before the pandemic, but beginning Nov.
 1, she will only receive payments for the children who regularly attend.
 She said more families are beginning to return to work and she is turning them away because she is at capacity.
 Adams said that the families she cannot serve rely on “patchwork” child care, which means they are finding a different friend or relative each day to watch their children.
 She worries this could mean greater exposure to the virus for the children and their relatives.

 Adams said she never closed Happy Faces and has never had a virus outbreak.
-She believes she can operate with more children and points to Maryland, which caps day care classrooms at 15 people.
+She believes she can operate with more children and points to Maryland, which caps day-care classrooms at 15 people.

 The city is tracking outbreaks in day cares but is not making the data public, according to the D.C.
 Department of Health.